MarketingPip/tarot.js/README.md

     whatever_values_you_want: ["dope"]
   }
   /* Add more card objects as needed.
-     Note: Objects must match positions in your spread.
+     Note: Objects must be same length or greater as your positions in your spread.
    */
 ]);